 - Value different perspectives.
 They understand that being open to hearing different opinions and viewpoints can help them improve and grow.

-- Know their limitation and are not afraid to ask for help.
+- Know their limitations and are not afraid to ask for help.
 Ego does not get in the way of getting help from others.

 - Empower others by seeking to help others grow and thrive.
 They are not intimidated or afraid of others succeeding.